Through different eyes and unique sympathy gifts, the burden of grief can be released with the intention of sharing the hurt or feeling of loss.

 Before you decide which flower will best suit your situation, call your florist for availability.

-Bottled Wishes - can be just added expressions for the bereaved.
-These tiny bottles hold more than words can say and are small enough to carry with them or to have handy in the hand as they see them and realize the comforting thoughts of others that will seem closer.
-As sympathy gifts they can hold wishes for the day they can finally let go of their grief and celebrate the joy of the life lived by the deceased.
+Bottled Wishes - can be added expressions for the bereaved.
+These tiny bottles hold more than words can say and are small enough to carry or have handy in the hand as the bereaved can see them and realize that comforting thoughts of others are real and symbolic of comfort that is wished for them.

 Quilted Memories - we know there is little that can be done to ignore the depth and length of grief.
 But there comes a time however, for those who hold dearly to the physical objects - especially clothing or favorite home accessories that distinguished the deceased, to let this past go.
 That can be a difficult process.
 Yet, when they are ready to do so, why not take bits of these items and make a memory quilt, a grieving quilt that offers solace in solemn times of missing their loved ones.
 A favorite blouse, a cap, a mitten, the funny pants they wore for Halloween, the curtains in the kitchen, the cloth bag that held their penny collection - all these can be stitched to emotionally hold the story of the lost loved one.
 Unique sympathy gifts such as this become heirlooms.

-First Year Death Anniversary - the week or two leading up to the anniversary is an opportunity to show love and caring to a bereaved friend or family.
-They have made it through a year of "firsts" and the wound of death is opened again to be soothed.
+First Years Death Anniversary - the time frame leading up to the anniversary is an opportunity to show love and caring to a bereaved friend or family.
+They have made it through the "firsts" (which can sometimes occur years later, i.e. a graduation, or a grandchild) but the wound of death is opened again to be soothed.
 Once again, sending flowers with a specific meaning, along with bereavement gifts that immortalize the deceased, would be welcomed.

 Create a Shrine - what best memory of the deceased would lend itself to a sacred place where those who loved them could revisit the days of their life?